(206) 207 3461 [email protected]

 Patent Drawings Rules: Corrections and Holes

-Any corrections on drawings submitted to the Office must be durable and permanent.
-However, the applicant should not take any hole in the drawing sheets.
+Any corrections on drawings submitted to the office must be durable and permanent.
+However, the applicant should not take any holes in the drawing sheets.

 Need a Professional for Patent Drawings? – PatSketch